robalb/compose-prod/README.md

       compose_path: "/compose-prod/"
       autodeploy_on_change: true
   ```
+- That's it!
   The system will monitor your project repository, and will automatically deploy
   your docker-compose when you modify it.
+  If you deployed a web server, it will instantly be availabe online, with a valid TLS
+  certificate.

 If you want to manually manage your projects, that's fine too!
 Just copy your docker-compose files into the server, and launch them with: